bnosac/audio.whisper/README.md

 `WHISPER_CMAKE_FLAGS` before installing the package.

-- If you have a Linux machine with OpenBlas installed on a CPU machine (e.g. ´apt-get install -y libopenblas-dev´)
+- If you have a Linux machine with OpenBlas installed on a CPU machine (e.g. `apt-get install -y libopenblas-dev`)

 ```
 Sys.setenv(WHISPER_CMAKE_FLAGS = "-DGGML_BLAS=1")